FrankCastlepancakes/ChillWatcherDHBW/README.md

 ## Step Three

 Download and install the Spring Boot CLI with the guideline on https://docs.spring.io/spring-boot/docs/current/reference/html/getting-started.html.
+Important: In the pox.xml Java 8 is used as JDK, if you want to use another JDK you have to change the dependence.

 ## Step Four